 The best winter break STEM activities are fun, educational, and intriguing.
-They teach foundational skills that will benefit your kids in and out of the classroom, and show just how creative and cool the STEM fields can be.
+They teach foundational skills that will benefit your kids in and out of the classroom, and they show just how creative and cool the STEM field can be.

 Each of these activities is fun enough to pull your kids off the couch and away from the gaming console.
-Try one or try all 15—either way, we wish you a wonderful holiday season!
+Some are still engaging activities kids can enjoy at home, but with a new and refreshing spin.
+Try one or try all 18—either way, we wish you a wonderful holiday season.

 Have you ever camouflaged vegetables into a meal to keep your kids from knowing they’re in there?
-Today’s STEM toys function the same way; they teach important skills like problem-solving and spatial reasoning in a way that’s so fun that kids don’t even realize that they’re learning.
-Save on some of our favorite STEM toys on the Product Special page.
-We especially recommend GoldieBlox, ThinkFun, and Roominate, which are all part of the iD Tech Mini Maker Station (found under Programming Specials).
+Today’s STEM gift guides are filled with awesome toys like Roblox and others, which camouflage learning in the same way.
+They teach important skills like problem-solving and spatial reasoning in a way that’s so much fun, kids don’t even realize they’re learning.

-Two weeks (or more!) at home means screen time is pretty much a given, but being glued to a computer or phone screen isn’t the only way your child can brush up on her technology skills.
+We get it, regular screen time is pretty much a given these days, but being glued to a computer or phone isn’t the only way your child can brush up on their technology skills.

 Head to Computer Science, Unplugged to find a ton of off-screen activities, puzzles, and stories that hone kids’ computer science skills.
 Each of the activities comes in an easy-to-print format with instructions and worksheets.
 We especially love the Santa’s Dirty Socks story and activity.

 4. Build something amazing